willisdorden/WellStockedStork-react-/README.md

 You would need to have the latest version of [VS Code](https://code.visualstudio.com) and VS Code [Chrome Debugger Extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) installed.

-Then add the block below to your `launch.json` file and put it inside the `.vscode` folder in your app’s root directory.
+Then add the block below to your `launchChicmomson` file and put it inside the `.vscode` folder in your app’s root directory.

 ```json
 {